 Hmlet brings together communal living with adequate privacy (you’ll get your own personal bathrooms!) in gorgeous Scandinavian spaces.
-The brand’s most recent development, Hmlet Cantonment, has captured our local-lovin’ hearts with a revamped heritage space, injecting subtle elements of Singaporean culture into the distinctly minimal decor.
+Hmlet Cantonment, in particular, has captured our local-lovin’ hearts with a revamped heritage space, injecting subtle elements of Singaporean culture into the distinctly minimal decor.

 True to its namesake, Hmlet – short for ‘Hamlet’ – is all about fostering a community.
 Apart from community managers linking you up with like-minded peers based on your profile, members are also free to run their own events and programmes such as yoga, sketching or cooking at the common spaces, so jump right in if you wanna mingle!
 As one of the more established co-living providers in Singapore, Hmlet has over 1,000 rooms available for tenancy across the island.
 From rooms close to the breezy East Coast to the Cantonment facility right in the heart of the CBD, there’s definitely a chic, modern suite you’ll fancy.

-Hmlet, various locations including Tiong Bahru, Orchard and Cantonment.
+Hmlet, multiple locations including Tiong Bahru, Orchard and Cantonment

 Ever wondered what it’d be like to have a human-sized hamster wheel as a treadmill?
 Lyf Funan Singapore brings that joie de vivre right to its nine-storey facility, which is currently the largest co-living property in Southeast Asia.
 What really sets Lyf apart is this playful energy across all its community-hosted events and common areas – from a retro-styled laundromat to a massive ball pit to the undeniably photo-worthy interiors across its various lounges, game rooms and open kitchens.

-If you’re all about flexible working arrangements, then the integrated working spaces will be just as much of a draw, especially since Lyf is just a short walk away from City Hall station.
-This one’s definitely for those of you who work hard and play hard; plus, you can even find accommodation for big groups of up to nine with the larger apartment rental options.
+If you’re all about flexible working arrangements, the integrated working spaces will be just as much of a draw, especially since Lyf is just a short walk away from City Hall station.
+This one’s for those of you who work hard and play hard!
+Plus, you can even find accommodation for big groups of up to nine with the larger apartment rental options.

 ST Signature markets itself as a co-living hotel, with a greater focus on short-stay tenants compared to its counterparts.
-Its two facilities in Tanjong Pagar and Chinatown feature a range of communal spaces to mingle and uniquely offers a ‘Signature Xperience’ app that guides you through the check-in process digitally.
-The app also has a range of discounts on lifestyle and tourism activities by its partners, but the best part is that it serves as a chat platform for the ST community of guests and hosts – this means you can meet new friends and set up spontaneous trips to the bar.
+Its facilities in Tanjong Pagar and Chinatown feature a range of communal spaces to mingle and uniquely offers a ‘Signature Xperience’ app that guides you through the check-in process digitally.
+The app also has a range of discounts on lifestyle and tourism activities by its partners.
+But the best part?
+It serves as a chat platform for the ST community of guests and hosts – this means you can meet new friends and set up spontaneous trips to the bar.

-ST Signature, various locations including Tanjong Pagar and Chinatown.
+ST Signature, multiple locations including Tanjong Pagar and Chinatown

-CP Residences, various locations including The Centrepoint, Marina Bay Sands and Resorts World Sentosa.
+CP Residences, multiple locations including The Centrepoint, Marina Bay Sands and Resorts World Sentosa

-This locally-run serviced residence brand has launched luxury co-living options (for three-month stays) in its heritage shophouse spaces.
+This locally-run serviced residence brand has launched luxury co-living spaces at its heritage shophouses in Singapore.
 If you love immersing yourself in local culture and you’re one to photograph quaint architectural structures, this could be the perfect residence for you.

 For career-focused urbanites, Easycity offers the most practical choice.
-Its fuss-free management, unobtrusive furnishing and access to devices like scanners and printers means that you can focus completely on your upcoming presentation or report from the comfort of your room.
+Its fuss-free management, unobtrusive furnishing and access to devices like printers mean you can focus completely on your upcoming presentation or report from the comfort of your room.
 A no-frills co-living space, it immerses you in the company of other ambitious working professionals and zealous entrepreneurs from various backgrounds.
 Who knows, they might be just the connection you need for the next step in your business!

-Easycity, various locations including Farrer Park, Haw Par Villa and Aljunied.
+Easycity, multiple locations including Farrer Park, Haw Par Villa and Aljunied